 Check out this website if you are in the process of constructing your future.
 With so many opportunities and roads that lead in all different directions, taking time to pause and research is not only important it is necessary.

 So you might be asking how do you get involved in this construction trade, full of opportunity and excitement!
 First and foremost get your high school diploma or GED.
 If you did not graduate from high school, the US Department of Labor offers programs to receive your GED.
 Depending on the trade you choose, you could complete an associate’s degree from a trade school of your choice.
 One of the most common ways to learn a skilled trade is by applying for an apprenticeship.
 Apprenticeships usually take between one and six years.
 Apprenticeship is a combo of on the job training and time spent in a classroom.
 In an apprenticeship, you get paid while learning on the job by the professional.
 You will be getting paid while learning your specific trade.
 Typically, your pay will increase as you acquire and master your skills and training.

 Trade Life™ is a Lifestyle

 Trade Life™ is a lifestyle brand for the tradesman or tradeswoman.
-People who live the trades as their professional career will love Trade Life™ t-shirts.
+People who live the trades as their professional career will love Trade Life™ t-shirts for both men and women.
 Our mission is for the tradesman or tradeswoman to be proud to wear their gear.
 Trade Life™ is a life-calling vocational journey and represents a style of work.
 Represent your trade with Trade Life™!